hidefromkgb/gif_load/README.md

 a proper termination mark.
 Negative return value is the number of frames loaded per current call multiplied by −1, suggesting that the GIF data stream being decoded is still incomplete.
 Zero, in its turn, means that the call could not decode any more frames.
+It is also what gets returned when `GIF_MGET` fails to hand out the frame buffer, which holds the largest single frame of the animation and can therefore be asked to be as large as 65535 × 65535 bytes: no cap of its own is imposed on that size, so what can be decoded is limited by the available memory alone, even with 32-bit builds.

 `gif_load` is endian-aware.
-If the target machine can be big-endian the user has to determine that manually and add `#define GIF_BIGE 1` to the source prior to the header being included if that\`s the case, or otherwise define the endianness to be used (0 = little, 1 = big), e.g. by declaring a helper function and setting `GIF_BIGE` to expand into its call, or by passing it as a compiler parameter (e.g. `-DGIF_BIGE=1` for GCC / Clang).
+If the target machine can be big-endian the user has to determine that manually and add `#define GIF_BIGE 1` to the source prior to the header being included if that's the case, or otherwise define the endianness to be used (0 = little, 1 = big), e.g. by declaring a helper function and setting `GIF_BIGE` to expand into its call, or by passing it as a compiler parameter (e.g. `-DGIF_BIGE=1` for GCC / Clang).
 Although GIF data is